Construction Compliance Resources

 What is a certificate of insurance?

-A certificate of insurance, or COI, is a document that verifies a contractor, subcontractor, vendor, or business has active insurance coverage.
+A certificate of insurance, or COI, is a document that summarizes a contractor’s, subcontractor’s, vendor’s, or other business’s insurance coverage.

 What happens when a COI expires?